Call for Nominations: BTC Board of Directors

 Attn: Executive Assistant

-Candidates are strongly recommended to submit their completed nomination form well in advance of this deadline.
+Candidates are strongly encouraged to submit their completed nomination form well in advance of this deadline.

-At the conclusion of the nominations vetting process, the Board will decide on a recommended slate of candidates equal to the number of vacancies for presentation to the members at the Annual Meeting.
-All candidates who submitted nominations will be notified of the Board's decision.
+At the conclusion of the nominations vetting process, the Board approve a recommended slate for presentation to the members at the Annual Meeting.

-If you have any questions regarding this process, please contact Anjlee Patel of the Nominating Team at firstname.lastname@example.org.
+If you have any questions regarding this process, please contact Cynthia Archer, Chair of the Nominating Task Force at email@example.com.